Declara: Customers

 Education Services Australia (ESA), a national, not-for-profit company owned by Australian education ministers, began using the Declara platform in 2013.

-In April 2014, Sindicato Nacional de Trabajadores de la Educación (SNTE)—the largest teachers' union in Mexico and Latin America- selected Declara as the technology platform for professional development of its 1.6 million teachers and administrators.
+In April 2014, Sindicato Nacional de Trabajadores de la Educación (SNTE) — the largest teachers' union in Mexico and Latin America — selected Declara as the technology platform for professional development of its 1.6 million teachers and administrators.

-Declara's customers include Genentech and The University of Pennsylvania in the United States and Bécalos, an organization of Mexico's Televisa Foundation.
+Declara's customers include Genentech, The University of Pennsylvania in the United States and Bécalos, an organization of Mexico's Televisa Foundation.